arthurdent75/SimpleScheduler/README.md

 - You can set the temperature of a climate.
 Write **16:30>T22.5** to turn on the climate and set the temperature to 22.5°
 - You can set the temperature of a climate without turning it on.
 Write **16:30>TO22.5** to set the temperature to 22.5°
 - You can set the position of a cover.
 Write **16:30>P25** will set the cover at 25%
+- You can set the fan speed.
+Write **16:30>F25** will turn on the fan at 25%
 - Brightess/Temperature/Position only work in the "TURN ON" section (obviously)!
 - It's not mandatory to add both ON and OFF time.
 You can leave one of them empty if you don't need it.
 For example, you want to turn off a light every day at 22:00, but you don't need to turn it on.
 - You can also choose to disable a schedule: the schedule will stay there, but it will not be executed until you will enable it back
 - You can **drag the rows to sort them**, so you can keep them organized as you like!

 Look at the picture above to see all this things in actions (and combined!).

+### Frontend switch to enable/disable (with MQTT)
+If you want to enable/disable schedulers in frontend and/or automation, you can achieve that through MQTT.
+This feature is disabled by default, because it require a working MQTT server (broker) and Home Assistant MQTT integration.
+Take a look at the MQTT.MD file to know more.

+### Retry on unavailable
+By default, SimpleScheduler will retry 3 times if an entity is unavailable.
+The first retry happens after 5 second, the other ones every minutes.
+You can change the numbers of retry in the addon options.

 ### Hidden scheduler details
 When you have a lot of schedulers the view can become messy.
 As a default, all the scheduler details are hidden, so you can have a clear look.